Okay, let’s break down the information about this Apple Watch. Here’s a detailed look, covering what it means and what you can expect:

 * Condition: Is it new, used, or refurbished?
 If used, what is the battery health?

-* Original Packaging: Does it come with the original box and accessories (charger, extra bands)?
+* Original Packaging & Accessories: Does it come with the original box, charger, and any extra bands?

 * Warranty: Is there any warranty remaining?